cookiesikeri/react-pipeline-test/README.md

 pipeline flow:

-1. when code is pushed to main branch, Sonarqube and CodeQL are triggered to scan code for vulnerabilitues, code smell, duplicated codes,outdated packages and security checks. if the code doesnt meet the standard, then its been sent back as a FAILED push with reason or reasons the code was flagged and that can be seen in the github actions page.
+1. when code is pushed to main branch, codeQL is triggered to scan code for security checks.
+2. after a successful scan from codeQL, Sonarqube is triggered to scan code for vulnerabilitues, code smell, duplicated codes,outdated packages and security checks. if the code doesnt meet the standard, then its been sent back as a FAILED push with reason or reasons the code was flagged and that can be seen in the github actions page.

 SUGGESTION:  in a live scenario, i normally add slack pipeline incase there is a failed push so developers can get notified easily using slack notification.